I Wanna Dance with Somebody (Who Loves Me): Europe

 In Europe, it became Houston's most successful single to date at the time.

 The song debuted at number 10 on the UK Singles Chart, the week ending date of May 23, 1987.
-Two weeks later, it reached number 1 on the chart, the week ending June 6, 1987, becoming her second UK number-1 single.
+Two weeks later, it reached number one on the chart, the week ending June 6, 1987, becoming her second UK number-one single, replacing "Nothing's Gonna Stop Us Now" by the rock band Starship.
+It would spend two weeks at the top, spending eight weeks in the top ten.
 The single was certified Gold by the British Phonographic Industry (BPI) on August 1, 1987, for shipments of 400,000 copies, and it finished the year as the third-best-selling song of 1987 in the UK.
-According to The Official Charts Company, it has sold 760,000 copies in the United Kingdom and was the first number 1 hit to be released with a CD single in the UK.
+According to The Official Charts Company, by 2012, it had sold 760,000 copies in the United Kingdom and was the first number 1 hit to be released with a CD single in the UK.
+As of 2025, the single has been certified quintuple-platinum for combined digital sales and song stream equivalent units of over 3 million copies, making it Houston's highest-certified single in the United Kingdom.

-The single also topped the singles chart in Belgium for three weeks, the Netherlands for four weeks, Germany for five weeks, Italy for a week, Norway for seven weeks, Sweden for six weeks and Switzerland for six weeks, and peaked at number 3 in Austria and number 2 in Ireland.
+The single also topped the singles chart in Belgium for three weeks, the Netherlands for four weeks, Germany for five weeks, Denmark for four weeks, Italy for a week, Norway for seven weeks, Sweden for six weeks and Switzerland for six weeks, and peaked at number 3 in Austria and number 2 in Ireland.
 This popularity of the single across Europe led to the song topping the European Hot 100 Singles chart for eight weeks.